worldpotato/HERE-EV-Isoline/README.md

 ![HERE Logo](https://github.com/kuberaspeaking/HERE-JS-workshop/blob/master/img/hereWsLogo.png)

-In this workshop we will learn to use the JS and REST APIs from the HERE Location Suite.
+In this workshop we will learn to use the Maps, Geocoding and Search, Routing JS APIs from the HERE Location Suite.

 #### Step 1 : We render a map and place a marker on our current position
 #### Step 2 : We search for all EV charging stations around us and place markers on them